Province of New York

 The Province of New York was a British proprietary colony and later a royal colony on the northeast coast of North America from 1664 to 1783.
 It extended from Long Island on the Atlantic, up the Hudson River and Mohawk River valleys to the Great Lakes and North to the colonies of New France and claimed lands further west.

 In 1664, Charles II of England and his brother James, Duke of York raised a fleet to take the Dutch colony of New Netherland, then under the Directorship of Peter Stuyvesant.
 Stuyvesant surrendered to the English fleet without recognition from the Dutch West India Company.
 The province was renamed for the Duke of York, as its proprietor.
 England's rule was established de facto following military control in 1664, and became established de jure as sovereign rule in 1667 in the Treaty of Breda and the Treaty of Westminster (1674).
 It was not until 1674 that English common law was applied in the colony.

 In the late 18th century, colonists in New York rebelled along with the other Thirteen Colonies, and supported the American Revolutionary War that led to the founding of the United States.
 British claims in New York were ended by the 1783 Treaty of Paris, with New York establishing its independence from the crown.
 The final evacuation of New York City by the British Army was followed by the return of General George Washington's Continental Army on November 25, 1783, in a grand parade and celebration.

 Geography

-This British crown colony was established upon the former Iroquois nation and then Dutch colony of New Netherland, with its core being York Shire, in what today is typically known as Downstate New York.
+This British crown colony was established after the former Iroquois nation and then Dutch colony of New Netherland, with its core being York Shire, in what today is typically known as Downstate New York.